FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 * Ask people: “Who else do you know — at my level, more or less — who is looking for a job?”
 * Other than level, he’s pretty open to recruiting any type of person.
 Different industries, genders, etc. All good.
 * But don’t mix people looking for new jobs while working w/those out of work.
 Fundamentally different pace of searches make them incompatible.
-- <font color="#f79646">If you have trouble: 1) ask for help from friends, colleagues, or others whom you trust; 2) go to PhylTerry.com and sign-up for my free JSC matching service.</font>
+- <span style="color:#AA4A44">If you have trouble: 1) ask for help from friends, colleagues, or others whom you trust; 2) go to PhylTerry.com and sign-up for my free JSC matching service.</span>
 * What to Say to a Potential Recruit?
     * Tell them it’s to support each other in a job search
     * Tell them you’re using Never Search Alone as your guide